IBM/supply-chain-insights/README.md

 # 4. Get API Credentials

-APIs for WSCI enable you to load, update, and delete data.
+APIs for SCI enable you to load, update, and delete data.
 The first thing we need to do before we can use the API is to get our credentials.

 We need three credentials: